 The Company is exposed to market fluctuations in interest rates as well as variability in foreign exchange rates.
-In May 2019, the Company entered into an interest rate swap with the Swap Counterparty and a cross-currency swap with the Bank Counterparty.
+In May 2019, the Company entered into an interest rate swap (cash flow hedge) with the Swap Counterparty and a cross-currency swap (net investment hedge) with the Bank Counterparty.
 The Company's primary objective for holding derivative financial instruments is to manage interest rate risk and foreign currency risk.

 On May 28, 2019, the Company entered into a pay-fixed (2.05%), receive-floating interest rate swap with a notional amount of \$108,569 and a maturity date of June 27, 2023.
 The Company's risk management objective and strategy with respect to the interest rate swap is to protect the Company against adverse fluctuations in interest rates by reducing its exposure to variability in cash flows relating to interest payments on a portion of its outstanding debt.
 The Company is meeting its objective since changes in the cash flows of the interest rate swap are expected to exactly offset the changes in the cash flows attributable to fluctuations in the contractually specified interest rate on the interest payments associated with the Credit Agreement.
-The net interest income related to the interest rate swap contract was \$40 for the year ended December 31, 2019, which was recorded in the consolidated statements of operations under interest expense, net.
+The net interest expense related to the interest rate swap contract was \$1,593 for the year ended December 31, 2020 and the net interest income related to the interest rate swap contract was \$40 for the year ended December 31, 2019.
+These amounts were recorded in the condensed consolidated statements of operations under interest expense, net.

 At the same time, the Company also entered into a pay-fixed (0.00%), receive-fixed (2.05%) cross-currency swap to manage foreign exchange risk related to the Company's net investment in Chemogas.
 The derivative has a notional amount of \$108,569, an effective date of May 28, 2019, and a maturity date of June 27, 2023.
-The interest income related to the cross-currency swap contract was \$1,317 for the year ended December 31, 2019, which was recorded in the consolidated statements of operations under interest expense, net.
+The interest income related to the cross-currency swap contract was \$2,275 and \$1,317 for the years ended December 31, 2020 and 2019, respectively, which were recorded in the condensed consolidated statements of operations under interest expense, net.

 The derivative instruments are with a single counterparty and are subject to a contractual agreement that provides for the net settlement of all contracts through a single payment in a single currency in the event of default on or termination of any one contract.
-As such, the derivative instruments are categorized as a master netting arrangement and presented as a net derivative asset or derivative liability on the consolidated balance sheet.
+As such, the derivative instruments are categorized as a master netting arrangement and presented as a net derivative asset or derivative liability on the consolidated balance sheets.

-As of December 31, 2019, the fair value of derivative instruments are shown as follows in the Company's consolidated balance sheet:
+As of December 31, 2020 and 2019, the fair value of the derivative instruments is presented as follows in the Company's condensed consolidated balance sheets:

-Balance Sheet Location December 31, 2019

-Derivative liabilities:
+Derivative liabilities 2020 2019

-Interest rate swap Derivative liabilities \$ 1,771
+Interest rate swap \$ 4,865 \$ 1,771

-Cross-currency swap Derivative liabilities 332
+Cross-currency swap 6,793 332

-\$ 2,103
+Derivative liabilities \$ 11,658 \$ 2,103